 An important component of the Action Plan Update process is the collection of existing data and the update of forecasting models.
-This data includes:

-- Existing and future land use - Existing and forecasted demographics - Existing and planned transportation system in the subregion - Existing and future demand on the transportation system - Existing safety conditions and planned improvements to address safety issues - Existing and forecasted greenhouse gas emissions - Existing communities of concern as defined by MTC. - Percentage of total planned transportation project dollars benefitting identified Communities of Concern
+This data includes future land use, existing and forecasted demographics, the existing and planned transportation system in the subregion, and existing and future demand on the transportation system.
 The review of the transportation system is informed by the Countywide Model and can be done simultaneously while reviewing the Countywide Model against the Action Plans.